osg-htc/user-documentation/documentation/PATh/overview/account_setup/registration.md

       ![](../../assets/PATh/registration/comanage-email-verification-form.png)

-## Account Approval by a Research Computing Facilitator¶
+## Account Approval by a Research Computing Facilitator

 If a meeting has not already been scheduled with a Research Computing Facilitator, one of the facilitation team will contact you about arranging a short consultation.